bm1125/bm1125.github.io/_posts/2020-10-18-fifa-game-rankings-to-predict-epl.md

 ```

-If everything works fine, you should see output:
+If everything works fine, the output should be:

 ```
 scraping:	 https://www.fifaindex.com/teams/fifa18/1/?league=13&;